Does the chromium in stainless steel contain 'chrome 6' (Cr6+ ) and is this a potential health hazard

 Release of chromium if stainless steels corrodes

 If stainless steels are subject to corrosion metal ions are released from the alloy into the surrounding environment.
-Under these conditions, chromium ions should be in the trivalent state (Cr3+), which like the chromium in the un-corroded steel, should not be a health hazard.
+Under these conditions, chromium ions are usually in the trivalent state (Cr3+), which like the chromium in the un-corroded steel, is not be a health hazard.
+There is one very specific example where corrosion may produce very small quantities of hexavalent chromium at ambient temperature.
+This is where some strong oxidisers with a pH of 10-14 are in prolonged contact with stainless steel and cause corrosion over time.

 Chromium in stainless steel welding fumes